FranGomezVenegas/trazitFE/README.md

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+If you have some problem, you can type npm install -g polymer-cli with the flag --unsafe-perm (Remember that it work with SUDO)

 ## Viewing the Application